Free indirect speech

-Free indirect speech is a style of third-person narration which uses some of the characteristics of third-person along with the essence of first-person direct speech; it is also referred to as free indirect discourse, free indirect style, or, in French, discours indirect libre.
+Free indirect speech is the literary technique of writing a character's first-person thoughts in the voice of the third-person narrator.
+It is a style using aspects of third-person narration conjoined with the essence of first-person direct speech.
+The technique is also referred to as free indirect discourse, free indirect style, or, in French, discours indirect libre.

-Free indirect speech has been described as a "technique of presenting a character's voice partly mediated by the voice of the author" (or, reversing the emphasis, "that the character speaks through the voice of the narrator") with the voices effectively merged.
-It has also been described as "the illusion by which third-person narrative comes to express...the intimate subjectivity of fictional characters."
-The word "free" in the phrase is used to capture the fact that with this technique, the author can "roam from viewpoint to viewpoint" instead of being fixed with one character or with the narrator.
+Free indirect speech has been described as a "technique of presenting a character's voice partly mediated by the voice of the author", with their voices effectively merged.
+Or, reversing the emphasis: "... the character speaks through the voice of the narrator", with their voices effectively merged.
+It has also been described as "the illusion by which third-person narrative comes to express ... the intimate subjectivity of fictional characters."
+The distinguisher term "free" in the phrase indicates the technique whereby the author—instead of being fixed with the narrator or with just one character—may "roam from viewpoint to viewpoint" among several different characters.

+Free indirect discourse differs from indirect discourse in not announcing what it is doing.
+Indirect discourse: "He feared that he would be late for the party."
+Free indirect discourse: "He rummaged through his closet, desperately looking for something suitable to wear.
+He would be late for the party."

-According to British philologist Roy Pascal, Goethe and Jane Austen were the first novelists to use this style consistently and 19th-century French novelist Gustave Flaubert was the first to be aware of it as a style.
+Goethe and Jane Austen were the first novelists to use this style consistently, according to British philologist Roy Pascal, and 19th-century French novelist Gustave Flaubert was the first to be aware of it as a style.